 PHY 3320 Mathematical Methods for Physicists (3) In this course, students will develop a basic understanding of the mathematical skills necessary to undertake a study in Dynamics, Electromagnetism, and Quantum Physics.
-Prerequisite: MTH 2227.
-Equations of Mathematical Physics (3) PHY 3321 This introductory course in partial differential equations will undertake a study in heat transfer, fluid dynamics and wave propagation.
+Prerequisite: MTH 1126.
+Scientifc Computing (3) PHY 3321 Computational methods in Engineering and Physics.
 Prerequisite: PHY 3320.
 Thermodynamics (3) PHY 3325 In this course, students will be introduced to the basic principles of thermodynamics.
 Topics include, energy conservation, entropy, isolated systems at constant pressure and temperature and the corresponding thermodynamic potentials.
 Students will learn to apply these principles to other branches of science and engineering.
 Prerequisites: PHY3310/PHYL310.
 PHY 3359 Waves and Optics (3) Topics of study in this course will include properties of waves, image formation, refraction, diffraction, origin of spectra, polarized light, and optical activity.

 Prerequisite: PHY 2253/L253 or PHY 2263/L263.